susam/emfy/README.md

     It may take a minute or so for Emacs to start the very first time.
     When it starts the first time with the new Emacs initialization file obtained in the previous step, it installs the packages specified in it.
 This is only a one-time activity.
 The next time you start Emacs, it will start instantly.
-We will see how [`.emacs`] takes care of it in the line-by-line guide later.
+We will see how [`init.el`] takes care of it in the line-by-line guide later.

 Now that your environment is setup, read the next section to learn how to use this environment in more detail.